jerodestapa/jerod-blog/src/content/pages/about/index.md

 categories: ['main']
 ---

-### Who am I?
+### I'm Jerod.
-My name's Jerod Estapa.
-I write books, case studies, white papers, and conversion copy.
+I build things for the web, mostly with JavaScript.
+I also write blog posts, case studies, and white papers for startups and SaaS companies.